IVLIVS-III/dart_python_ffi/README.md

 ## Limitations

 - Python `print` is not supported when used in a Flutter environment.
-- The Python stdlib must be installed on the target system and available in the `PATH`.
 - Transitive dependencies are partially supported.
 Their veersion constraints are not taken into account when resolving them.
 See  [dartpip_solver](/packages/dartpip_solver/README.md) for more details.